quarkusio/quarkus-quickstarts/maven-multi-module-quickstart/README.md

 </project>
 ```

-The [pom.xml](pom.xml) includes the Quarkus BOM to centrally manage all the version for the Quarkus extensions to make sure everything is compatible between the modules and Quarkus itself.
+The [pom.xml](./pom.xml) includes the Quarkus BOM to centrally manage all the version for Quarkus and it's extensions to make sure everything is compatible between the modules and Quarkus itself.
 It also sets up the Quarkus Maven plugin.

 ### Submodules
 Next we set up the submodules.
 Each `pom.xml` includes information about the parent project.